rcapillon/3DFEM/README.md

 * Tetrahedral mesh generation from a set of points using scipy.spatial.Delaunay
 * 4-node tetrahedral (Tet4), 6-node prism (Prism6), 8-node brick (Brick8) elements support
 * Support for meshes containing different types of elements, possibly of different orders
+* Merging of two meshes by fusing nodes whose coordinates are equal up to a certain tolerance
+* Automatic mesh generation of basic shapes: for now, rectangular bricks and beams with a circular cross-section are available

 ### Materials
 * Linear isotropic elastic materials